When it comes to premium travel credit cards, the Platinum Card by American Express is one of the most well known and one of the best.

 7. Capital One Venture Rewards Card

 The Capital One Venture Rewards Card offers several great travel benefits with only an annual fee of $95.

 The first is a Welcome Bonus of 75,000 miles when you spend $4,000 on purchases within the first 3 months of opening the account, equal to $750 in travel.

-And you’ll earn unlimited 2x miles on every purchase, every day.
+And you’ll earn unlimited 2x miles per dollar on every purchase, every day.
 You can redeem your rewards for any purchase when you use PayPal to check out.

 You’ll also get up to $100 reimbursement on your Global Entry or TSA Precheck purchase when you use your Capital One Venture Rewards card.

 You won’t pay any foreign transaction fees when you make a purchase outside of the U.S., and you can use your Venture rewards miles on hotels, flights, and more.

 And you can transfer the miles to one of 15+ Capital One partner travel loyalty programs.

 Travel accident insurance and 24/7 travel assistance services are included as well.